-

 ?

 % of cohort users who have ever submitted feedback.
-Target 50%+ for a healthy beta.
-Below 30% means most testers are silent.e.g.
+Target 50%+ for healthy engagement.
+Below 30% means most users are silent.e.g.
 42% — decent but could improve.
-Consider prompting inactive testers
+Consider prompting inactive users

 -